dmx-systems/dmx-documentation/docs/admin.rst

 *****************

 The DMX settings file is located in ``conf/config.properties``.
-If you are using the Debian/Ubuntu package, it is in ``/etc/deepamehta/deepamehta.conf``.
 The settings are basically explained inline in the comments, too.

 The Webserver